RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 I might make the argument that every case is a story, and every story is a case
 (protagonist, antagonist, being compared to plaintiff and defendant, or vice versa).
-Or we might ask: how does The Declaration of Independence work as a piece of literature?
+Or we might ask: How does The Declaration of Independence work as a piece of literature?
 What rhetorical gimmicks does it employ to make its case?
-What literary techniques does it use to persuade, not just Tories and colonists, but us?
+What literary techniques does it use to persuade, not just Tories and Colonists, but us?
 Indeed how does it persuade *the ages* and the future generations it was clearly addressing?

 Law *as* literature scholars critique and analyze legal writing as a form of literature.
 They ask, what tools and techniques do legal writers use that are just like the tools and techniques used by literary authors?
 Certainly imagery, rhyme, and the "sound" of sentences all play a part.

 ## Slow Reading